- Coming to UF Health

 Your Opinion Counts

-Soon after your discharge, an independent company may call you on behalf of Shands to conduct a confidential patient satisfaction survey.
+Soon after your discharge, an independent company may call you on behalf of UF Health to conduct a confidential patient satisfaction survey.
 Please take the time to speak with the representative and share your opinions about your hospital stay.
 Your feedback is an important part of our goal of improving the care and services we provide.

-Five Things to Know Before you Leave the Hospital
+Five Things to Know Before You Leave the Hospital

 Make sure you have the following information before you leave the hospital: